jonnonz1/nz-statute-book/acts/public/1955/adoption-act-1955.md

   provided that, where application to the court for an adoption order is made before the expiration of 1 month from the date of the grant of the approval, the approval shall remain in force until the application is abandoned or dismissed or an order is made by the court on the application.
 (3) An interim order may be made by the court in respect of a child notwithstanding that a social worker has refused to grant an approval under this section.
-(4) This section shall not apply in any case where— (a) the child is in the home pursuant to any provision of the Children, Young Persons, and Their Families Act 1989 or to an order made pursuant to that Act; or
+(4) This section shall not apply in any case where— (a) the child is in the home pursuant to any provision of the Oranga Tamariki Act 1989 or to an order made pursuant to that Act; or
   (b) the child is in the home pursuant to an order made pursuant to the Care of Children Act 2004; or (c) the child is in the home of one of the child's parents and a step-parent of the child; or (d) the child is in the home of a relative of the child (not being a relative who, in the absence of special circumstances, is prohibited, by reason of age or sex, from adopting the child).